-- You may be able to exclude the interest on Series EE and I bonds if used for qualifying higher education expenses, or if rolled into a 529 account.
+- You may be able to exclude the interest on Series EE issued in 1990 or later and I bonds if used for qualifying higher education expenses, or if rolled into a 529 account.

 - Redemption and subsequent 529 contributions must be made within a 60 day period.

-- This can be a good strategy when your savings bond returns are no longer adequate, you are looking for more spending flexibility, or even if you want to fund your grandchild’s college.
+- This can be a good strategy when your savings bond returns are no longer adequate, you are looking for more spending flexibility, or even if you want to help fund your grandchild’s college education.

 So What are U.S. Savings Bonds?